Are you looking for the most in-depth FOMO marketing guide online? If so, you’re in the right place.

 Etsy lets shoppers know how many people have items sitting in their carts.

 After seeing a notification like this, shoppers know they may miss out if they turn their backs and come back to the product later.

 Nothing triggers FOMO more than showing how much of the product is left in stock.
 Buyers know they have to act today.
 Otherwise, they’ll miss out.
 There are a ton of ways to trigger this feeling within your buyers.

 If you’re in the travel business, you can show how many spaces you have left.
 Expedia shows the number of rooms remaining.

 And if you’re in the eCommerce business, you can show how many items are left in stock.

 Using this kind of tactic all year works great.
 But to ramp up your sales during the holiday season like Black Friday and Cyber Monday, this tactic is essential since you’ll be receiving nearly 3 times the traffic you usually do.
 Showing product availability will lead to more on-the-spot sales.

 Exit-intent popups are designed to show up as soon as the user starts moving their mouse towards the back or exit button.

-You can use FOMO with your exit-intent popups to try and catch those trying to leave by showing deals.
+You can use FOMO marketing campaigns with your exit-intent popups to try and catch those trying to leave by showing deals.
 Your popup can say something like, “Wait!
 Get 15% off today only!”

 On your popup, you can also remind them of product availability and high demand.
 Or, you can literally let shoppers know they’ll miss out.
 Say something like: “Are you sure you want to leave?
 We think you may regret it later…”